 The vast majority of children with birth-related brachial plexus injuries recover without surgery.
 If your child does not recover well by age 3 or 4 months, our specialists will consider surgery in the first year of life.
 The goal of surgery is returning function and feeling to your child’s arm.
-Surgery can include both neurosurgery, involving the nerves, and orthopaedic surgery, involving bones, joints, muscles, ligaments and tendons.
+Surgery can include both neurosurgery, involving the nerves, and orthopedic surgery, involving bones, joints, muscles, ligaments and tendons.

 Our neurosurgeons restore feeling and movement by repairing damaged nerves.
 They reestablish nerve pathways that allow your child’s brain to send movement messages to the arm, using these surgical procedures:

-Neurolysis - Removes unhealthy tissues that press on the nerves and keep them from sending movement signals to muscles
+- Neurolysis - Removes unhealthy tissues that press on the nerves and keep them from sending movement signals to muscles

-Nerve bypass - Adds a piece of healthy nerve, like a bridge, and reestablishes the nerve pathway
+- Nerve bypass - Adds a piece of healthy nerve, like a bridge, and reestablishes the nerve pathway

-Neurotization - Helps to grow new nerve tissue
+- Neurotization - Helps to grow new nerve tissue

-Bone lengthening, shortening and repositioning
+- Bone lengthening, shortening and repositioning

-Shoulder joint relocations
+- Shoulder joint relocations

-One orthopaedic operation that is commonly performed on children with left over weakness from Erb’s palsy includes five components: transfer of the latissimus dorsi tendon, transfer of the teres major tendon, relocation of the shoulder joint, partial weakening of the pectoralis major tendon, and partial weakening of the subscapularis muscle.
+One orthopedic operation that is commonly performed on children with left over weakness from Erb’s palsy includes five components: transfer of the latissimus dorsi tendon, transfer of the teres major tendon, relocation of the shoulder joint, partial weakening of the pectoralis major tendon, and partial weakening of the subscapularis muscle.